-This section describes solely the material Dutch tax consequences of the acquisition, ownership and disposal of FCA common shares and, if applicable, FCA special voting shares by Non-resident holders of such shares (as defined below).
-It does not consider every aspect of Dutch taxation that may be relevant to a particular holder of FCA common shares and, if applicable, FCA special voting shares in special circumstances or who is subject to special treatment under applicable law.
+This section describes solely the principal Dutch tax consequences of the acquisition, ownership and disposal of FCA common shares and, if applicable, FCA special voting shares by Non-Resident holders of such shares (as defined below).
+It does not purport to describe every aspect of Dutch taxation that may be relevant to a particular holder of FCA common shares and, if applicable, FCA special voting shares.
+Tax matters are complex and the tax consequences to a particular holder of FCA common shares and, if applicable, FCA special voting shares will depend in part to such holder's circumstances.
 Shareholders and any potential investor should consult their own tax advisors regarding the Dutch tax consequences of acquiring, owning and disposing of FCA common shares and, if applicable, FCA special voting shares in their particular circumstances.

 Where in this section English terms and expressions are used to refer to Dutch concepts, the meaning to be attributed to such terms and expressions shall be the meaning to be attributed to the equivalent Dutch concepts under Dutch tax law.
 Where in this section the terms "the Netherlands" and "Dutch" are used, these refer solely to the European part of the Kingdom of the Netherlands.

-This summary also assumes that the board shall control the conduct of the affairs of FCA and shall procure that FCA is organized in accordance with the facts, based upon which the competent authorities of the United Kingdom and The Netherlands have ruled that FCA should be treated as solely resident of the United Kingdom for the application of the tax treaty as concluded between the United Kingdom and The Netherlands.
+This section also assumes that the board shall control the conduct of the affairs of FCA and shall procure that FCA is organized in accordance with the facts, based upon which the competent authorities of the United Kingdom and The Netherlands have ruled that FCA should be treated as solely resident of the United Kingdom for the application of the tax treaty as concluded between the United Kingdom and The Netherlands.
 A change in facts and circumstances based upon which the ruling was issued may invalidate the contents of this section, which will not be updated to reflect any such change.

-This description is based on the tax law of the Netherlands (unpublished case law not included) as it stands at the date of this Form.
+This section is based on the tax law of the Netherlands (unpublished case law not included) as it stands at the date of this Form.
 The law upon which this description is based is subject to change, possibly with retroactive effect.
 Any such change may invalidate the contents of this description, which will not be updated to reflect such change.

-Where in this Dutch taxation discussion reference is made to "a holder of FCA common shares and, if applicable, FCA special voting shares", that concept includes, without limitation:
+Where in this Dutch taxation section reference is made to "a holder of FCA common shares and, if applicable, FCA special voting shares", that concept includes, without limitation: